What are my rights?

 When you apply for EI, you must show that quitting your job was the only reasonable alternative in your case, considering all the circumstances.
 In other words, you took all the necessary steps to avoid being unemployed.
 For example, if your boss isn’t paying you on time, you’ll need to show how you tried to fix the problem — such as by talking to your boss or someone else in management.
 (We offer tips for talking with your employer.)

-You can get regular EI benefits for a period ranging from 14 to 45 weeks.
+You can get regular EI benefits for a period of up to 45 weeks.
 The exact period depends on the unemployment rate in your region, and the number of insurable hours you worked in the qualifying period.
 See this chart.

 In some circumstances, you can leave Canada and still receive employment insurance benefits.